Carlos, 18 Years in Sao Paulo: The Insider's Guide to South America's Biggest City

 Three things.

 First: they skip SP entirely and go straight to Rio.
-This is like visiting the US and only going to Miami.
+That's like visiting the US and only going to Miami.
 You'd miss New York.

 Third: they don't understand Avenida Paulista on a Sunday.
 The 2.8 km boulevard closes to cars every Sunday and becomes a massive pedestrian promenade — street performers, food vendors, families, cyclists.
 MASP is right there (admission $60 BRL, free on Tuesdays).
 The Mirante do SESC rooftop has free panoramic views.
 It's the best free experience in the city.

-Morning: Coffee Lab pour-over.
-Walk to Batman Alley while the light is good for photos.
+Morning: a Coffee Lab pour-over, then a walk to Batman Alley while the light is good for photos.

 Late morning: MASP.
 The glass easel display system is unique — paintings float on crystal frames.
 Raphael, Rembrandt, Monet, Van Gogh, Portinari.
 Allow 2-3 hours.